kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 ![KeystoreCompat princip](./extras/diagram/KeystoreCompat.png "KeystoreCompat princip")

-## Kotlin language ##
-KeystoreCompat library is written in Kotlin language.

-So in case of usage this library from java project (without existing dependency on Kotlin) you need also to add dependency on `org.jetbrains.kotlin:kotlin-stdlib:1.1.60` (over **5k method on dex**)

-If it is too much for your java project, **feel free to grab constructions from this library to achieve the same functionality without dependency on Kotlin**.

 ## UseCase ##

 Does your app use classic credentials (e.g. username & password / JWT / hash) to connect to secured part of the API OR encrypted database?